 Personnel sometimes view combustibles as only paper or wood.
 Items such as plastics, fabrics, many powders, liquids, gases, etc. are also combustible.
 Thus, it is important to ensure that personnel understand what items are combustible and must be addressed.

-A fire watch is required during all hot work operations where combustibles are present or where other than a minor fire might develop.
+A fire watch is required during all hot work operations where combustibles are present.
+Or, where a non-minor fire might develop.
 The fire watch position should be that person’s only duty.
-This person should have an appropriate fire extinguisher ready if needed; scan the area to ensure that combustibles are not introduced to the area once the work starts; scan the area for any smoldering, smoke, and any other signs of fire; and take appropriate actions as needed.
+This person should have an appropriate fire extinguisher ready if needed.
+Readily scan the area to ensure that combustibles are not introduced after work begins, and look for any signs of fire.
+Be sure to take appropriate actions as needed.

-In addition, a fire watch should be maintained after completion of hot work operations to detect and extinguish smoldering fires.
+In addition, a fire watch should stay after hot work operations to detect and put out smoldering fires.
 Careful inspection of the work and adjacent areas should be made at this time.
-This inspection should also include adjacent rooms and the floors above and below the work area (if walls or floors were worked on).
+Inspection should also include adjacent rooms and floors above and below the work area (if walls or floors were worked on).

 The 2019 edition of NFPA 51B, Standard for Fire Prevention during Welding, Cutting and Other Hot Work, increased the minimum duration of the fire watch after work is completed from 30 min. to 1 hr.
 The duration of the fire watch should be extended if the fire hazards warrant so.
 Following the completion of the established fire watch time period, fire monitoring should be provided for up to an additional 3 hours as needed as determined by the PAI.

 Upon completion of the work and monitoring period, the PAI or a designee should perform a final inspection of the area and complete the permit.
-The permit should be reviewed for proper completion, enforcement of precautions and follow-up training and retained as a record.
+The permit should be reviewed for proper completion, enforcement of precautions, and follow-up training.
+The permit should then be kept as a record.

-Hot Work permits should not be issued for longer than a single work day, as conditions can change between the time the workers stop hot work operations and restart the following day.
+Hot Work permits should not be issued for longer than a single work day.
+Conditions can change between the time the workers stop hot work operations and restart the following day.

-You may also notice that the use of a hot work permit is not needed if you set up a designated area for hot work.
+You may also notice that the use of a hot work permit is not needed if you set up a designated work area.
 This makes conducting hot work more convenient.
 However, properly setting up a designated hot work area is more involved than just putting welding equipment and a metal table in the corner of a room.
 These designated areas should be arranged to meet the requirements of the permit.
 As such, combustibles should be at least 35 ft. away or separated from the work area by a fire barrier.

 Risk Logic can help ensure that hot work is properly controlled at your facility.
 Please contact us for additional information.